-There are almost 400 people working on T2K, many of us spending years building our bit of the experiment, from physical objects like detector or beamline instrumentation, to abstract items like data analysis frameworks.
+There are over 400 people working on T2K, in 12 countries, at 69 institutes.
+Many of us have spent years building our bit of the experiment, from physical objects like detector or beamline instrumentation, to abstract items like data analysis frameworks.
 Looking at the author list, you'll see that T2K consists of collaborators from all over the world.
 Our daily communications happen online; in video meetings, emails, and chats.
-Although it's sometimes a challenge to find good time slots for connecting people over 16 time zones, most collaborators have several meetings a week, some as early as 6 am, some as late as midnight.
-It's not uncommon to sign-off from a meeting with a good-night, only to be met with a good-morning, and vice versa (as the contributors to this post can attest, with Yoshida-san in Tokyo, some in Europe, and Clarence in Chicago).
+It's sometimes a challenge to find good time-slots for connecting people over 16 time zones, and it's not uncommon to sign-off from a meeting with a good-night, only to be met with a good-morning, and vice versa.